open-goal/jak-project/README.md

 ### Current Status

 Jak 1 is largely playable from start to finish with a handful of bugs that are continually being ironed out.
+Jak 2 is in development.

 ![](./docs/img/promosmall1.png)
 ![](./docs/img/promosmall2.png)